itsmokha/Customer-Conversion/README.md

 The conversion rate was also higher in users who had used the platform within the past 2 months.
 Furthermore, the customer conversion is highest in suburban areas, and among users who have used discounts previously.

+# Future plan
+- Uplift modeling: Identify customer behaviour from the data.
+This can be useful when identifying groups to target for promotions and marketing.
+- Visualization using PowerBI: Visualise the data in PowerBI.

 # Acknowledgements
 - Dataset used: https://www.kaggle.com/datasets/davinwijaya/customer-retention